tbh272/PaperZD2.5-Template/README.md

 # PaperZD 2.5D Template free for use!!!

 Developed with Unreal Engine 5!
 I used PaperZD Plugin, mixed it with platformer aspects like what you would see in mario games, and an attack system similar to any hack n' slash games.
+# Base Systems:
+- Stats Component (able to change each enemy health, defense, damage, etc)
+   - Calculate damage:
+      - Now it will depend on player attack, and enemy defense (vice versa) on how much damage is dealt!
+HUGE WIN for me personally!!!

 # Attack System:
 - Linetrace instead of collision shapes